openMetadataInitiative/openMINDS/README.md

 The version.json defines the submodule versions which are composing an openMINDS release.

-Versions defined without commit hash are supposed to point to head of the corresponding branch (e.g. for "latest").
+Versions defined without commit hash are supposed to point to head of the corresponding branch.
+If no branch is defined, this means that the latest commit on the **semantically highest version branch** is taken into account.